 A few years ago Texas joined most other states and enacted its version of the Uniform Trade Secrets Act (UTSA, or Texas’ TUTSA).
 Recently, the federal Defend Trade Secrets Act (DTSA) became law.
 While there are quite a few similarities between these laws, there are also some substantial differences that you need to know to protect your businesses’ trade secrets.
-Continue reading What You Need to Know About Protecting Trade Secrets Under State and Federal Law
+Read the rest of this entry »

 The Texas Supreme Court recently addressed the question of when a competitor’s corporate representative can be excluded from the courtroom in a trade secrets case.
-Continue reading Can Parties be Excluded from the Courtroom in Trade Secrets Cases?
+Read the rest of this entry »

 Trade secrets are the lifeblood of a company but it can be a difficult issue to understand.